graphery/grapper-doc/src/reference/composer.md

 # Grapper View

-At the heart of Graphane is the `<grapper-view>` element, which serves as the main container for all components of your visualization.
+At the heart of Grapper is the `<grapper-view>` element, which serves as the main container for all components of your visualization.
 This container encapsulates the template, data, methods, configuration, and external plugins necessary to render interactive and customizable graphics.

 ## `<grapper-view>` Element

-The `<grapper-view>` element is the foundational container in Graphane.
+The `<grapper-view>` element is the foundational container in Grapper.
 It holds all the parts of your visualization and is responsible for rendering the final SVG output.

 - **Purpose**: Encapsulates the entire component, including the template, data, methods,